MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-templates/setup.md

 1. Select **Done** and it transfers you to another screen with a message "Your flow is running..."

-> *Note: **[It will take around 10 minutes for this to run for the first time]{.ul}**.
+> *Note: **[It will take around 10 minutes to run for the first time]{.ul}**.
 If you are having problems running this flow, read the support article [Power Automate Approvals Provisioning Overview and Troubleshooting](https://support.microsoft.com/topic/power-automate-approvals-provisioning-overview-and-troubleshooting-2306313a-49fa-efde-c716-a34c573ec942) and reach out to your IT administrator or contact Microsoft support.*

 ![Screenshot of Business Approvals templates initial setup](./media/business-approvals-templates-initial-setup.png)